Michael Chiesa: Move up to Welterweight

 Chiesa faced Carlos Condit on December 29, 2018, at UFC 232.
 He won the fight via submission in the second round.

 Chiesa faced Diego Sanchez on July 6, 2019, at UFC 239.
 He won the fight via unanimous decision.
 Chiesa dedicated the win to the memory of Jess Roskelley.

 Chiesa faced Rafael dos Anjos on January 25, 2020, at UFC Fight Night 166.
 He won the fight via unanimous decision.

 Chiesa faced Neil Magny on January 20, 2021, at UFC on ESPN 20.
 Chiesa won the fight via unanimous decision after controlling Magny on the ground for most of the 5 rounds.

 Chiesa faced Vicente Luque on August 7, 2021, at UFC 265.
 He lost the fight via a submission in round one.

 Chiesa faced Sean Brady on November 20, 2021, at UFC Fight Night 198.
 He lost the bout via unanimous decision.

 Chiesa was scheduled to face Li Jingliang on April 8, 2023, at UFC 287.
 However, Jingliang pulled out of the bout due to a spine injury.

 Chiesa faced Kevin Holland on July 29, 2023, at UFC 291, losing the bout via a brabo choke submission in round one.

-Chiesa faced Tony Ferguson on August 3, 2024 at UFC on ABC 7.
+Chiesa faced Tony Ferguson on August 3, 2024, at UFC on ABC 7.
 He won the fight via a rear-naked choke submission in the first round.

-On his birthday, Chiesa faced Max Griffin on December 7, 2024 at UFC 310.
+On his birthday, Chiesa faced Max Griffin on December 7, 2024, at UFC 310.
 He won the fight via a rear-naked choke submission in the third round.

-Chiesa was scheduled to compete against a to be determined opponent on February 22, 2025 at UFC Fight Night 252.
+Chiesa was scheduled to compete against a to be determined opponent on February 22, 2025, at UFC Fight Night 252.
 However, no opponent was ever announced so he was removed from the card.

 Chiesa faced Court McGee on June 14, 2025, at UFC on ESPN 69.
 He won the fight by unanimous decision.

+In his retirement bout, Chiesa was scheduled to face Carlston Harris on March 28, 2026, at UFC Fight Night 271.
+However, Harris withdrew due to visa issues and was replaced by Niko Price.

+Chiesa won the fight via a rear-naked choke submission in the first round and retired from mixed martial arts competition after the bout.

 Film and television

 Chiesa was featured in the award-winning mixed martial arts documentary Fight Life.
 The film is directed by James Z. Feng and was released in 2013.

 Since UFC Fight Night: Thompson vs. Till on May 27, 2018, Chiesa has been regularly acting as a desk analyst at UFC events.
-In 2025 he made his commentary debut on Week Four of Dana White's Contender Series Season Nine.
+In 2025, he made his commentary debut on week four of season nine of Dana White's Contender Series.